kuvaldini/nordvpn-connect/README.md

 - encrypt/decrypt with master trusted key using assimmetric algorithm
 - version
 - test for a fastest server, cache the value
+- CI testing
+- set 'remote' by IP - do not rely on DNS

 ```
 Firewall: enabled